-This category accounts for 10% of the CLDF.
-Employee received zero (0) points in this area and did not provide any documentation to supplement additional points being awarded in this area.
+Employee received zero (0) points in this category, which accounts for 10% of the CLDF.
+Employee did not provide any documentation to supplement additional points being awarded in this area.

 Length of service

 This category was completed by DHR and was calculated by adding the following: 1) years of experience; 2) military bonuses; 3) D.C. residency points; and 4) rating add-four years of service was given for employees with an "outstanding" or "exceeds expectations" evaluation within the past year.
 The length of service calculation, in addition to the other factors, were weighted and added together, resulting in a ranking for each competing employee.